This post was originally published on February 24, 2022, and extensively updated on Feb 7, 2025.

 15. Review Your Accounting Method

-As a business owner, there are several accounting methods, and in some cases, you may have a choice about which method to use.
+As a business owner, there are several accounting methods; in some cases, you may have a choice about which method to use.
 The two most common methods are the cash method and the accrual method.

 With the cash method, you must report any money you receive and any business expenses you incur in the year you pay them.
-This method is available to many small businesses, but businesses with average receipts of more than $25 million for the past three years aren’t eligible.
+This method is available to many small businesses, but businesses with average gross receipts of more than $30 million for the past three years aren’t eligible for the 2025 tax year.

 The other option is the accrual method, which allows you to report income in the year it’s earned and expenses in the year they’re incurred.
 Both methods have benefits, and you should consult with your accountant to determine which best suits your business needs.